openwisp/openwisp-controller/README.rst

 a lot more features.

-OpenWISP is not only an application designed for end users, but can also be used as a framework on which custom network automation solution can be built on top of its building blocks.
+OpenWISP is not only an application designed for end users, but can also be used as a framework on which custom network automation solutions can be built on top of its building blocks.

 Other popular building blocks that are part of the OpenWISP ecosystem are: